Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 The state vector $\boldsymbol{x} \in \mathbb{R}^6$ is represented in the form of Relative Orbital Elements (ROE)~\cite{damico_phd_2010}.
 Let the Keplerian elements be denoted by $\boldsymbol{\alpha} = [a, e, i, \Omega, \omega, M]$, where $a$ is the semi-major axis, $e$ the eccentricity, $i$ the inclination, $\Omega$ the right ascension of the ascending node, $\omega$ the argument of periapsis, and $M$ the mean anomaly.
 The ROE are defined as specific differences between the orbital elements of the servicer (deputy) and the target, denoted by $\boldsymbol{\alpha}_d$ and $\boldsymbol{\alpha}$, respectively.
 In this study, the quasi-nonsingular ROE (qnsROE) formulation scaled by the chief's semimajor axis is adopted, expressed as~\cite{damico_phd_2010}:

+One advantage of using the qnsROE is in the geometric relationship for the construction of safe relative orbits, known as E/I-vector separation \cite{damico_proximity_2006}.
+In this framework, the relative motion is decomposed into relative eccentricity vector $\delta \boldsymbol{e} = [\delta e_x, \delta e_y]$ and inclination vector $\delta \boldsymbol{i} = [\delta i_x, \delta i_y]$, and safety is achieved by designing their relative orientation such that the resulting trajectory avoids penetration of the KOZ in the Radial-Normal (RN) plane.

-In parallel with the previous section, the subsequent subsections describe the scenario design, covering (1) the definition of high-level behavior patterns, (2) the nonconvex trajectory optimization used for dataset generation, and (3) the feasibility problem employed for final nonconvex refinement.
+In parallel with the previous section, the subsequent subsections describe the scenario design, covering (i) the definition of high-level behavior patterns, (ii) the nonconvex trajectory optimization used for dataset generation, and (iii) the feasibility problem employed for final nonconvex refinement.